- ABOUT US

 Confucius Institute Scholarship

-2016 Confucius Institute Scholarship applications have opened.
+Confucius Institute Scholarship applications are open all year round.
 Confucius Institute students and alumni (aged 18-35) are encouraged to apply.

 - One academic year of in-country Chinese study